BranchMetrics/ios-branch-deep-linking-attribution/README.md

 1. In plist file, mouse hover "Information Property List" which is the root item under the Key column.
 1. After about half a second, you will see a "+" sign appear.
 Click it.
-1. In the newly added row, fill in "BNCAppKey" for its key, leave type as String, and enter your app key obtained in above steps in its value column.
+1. In the newly added row, fill in "bnc_app_key" for its key, leave type as String, and enter your app key obtained in above steps in its value column.
 1. Save the plist file.

 ### Initialize SDK And Register Deep Link Routing Function